elidoran/node-cio/README.md

 Conveniently create net/tls server/client sockets with helpful listeners providing common functionality.

-Accepts plugins which apply listeners to new connections.
+Accepts plugins which can affect each new connection.

 ## Install